mtconnect/mtconnect-agent/README.md

 /current
 --------
-Run the simulator and agent in two command prompts as mentioned above.
+Run the simulator and agent in two command prompts as mentioned in section Simulator.
-After getting "M-SEARCH response: 'HTTP/1.1 200 OK", open a web browser and type "http://localhost:7000/current" in the address bar.

-The device detail with current values for each DataItem will be given in an xml format.
+After observing the M-SEARCH response as 'HTTP/1.1 200 OK", open a web browser and type "http://localhost:7000/current" in the address bar to get the device detail with current values XML format.

 Tests